Aaradhyaisworking/100-days-of-code/README.md

 Updated the game to display remaining lives and reveal the correct word at the end.
 Encouraged further improvements and experimentation with the Hangman game.

+Day-8
+Imported and printed the Caesar Cipher logo from the art.py file to enhance program presentation.
+Implemented logic to preserve non-alphabetical characters such as numbers, symbols, and spaces during encoding and decoding.
+Added a while loop to allow the program to restart based on user input, enabling multiple encoding or decoding sessions.
+Identified and fixed a crucial bug by moving the shift negation operation outside the for loop to ensure correct decoding behavior.